Share Prices & Company Research

 Before joining KPMG, James, a Chartered Wealth Manager, spent nearly seven years as a UK Equity Manager for the West Yorkshire Pension Fund, managing around £500m of UK equities.
 James spent the formative part of his private client investment management career with Rathbone Investment Management.

-In addition to his Main Board and Executive Board responsibilities, James is also Head of Redmayne Bentley’s Strategic Asset Allocation committee and manages our MPS proposition.
+In addition to his Main Board and Executive Board responsibilities, James is also responsible for our Financial Planning Service.

 Paul joined the firm in 2014 as Financial Controller, having worked at one of the UK’s largest financial advisory groups.
 He is a Chartered Management Accountant and has spent his entire career working within the financial services industry.

 Paul is now the Director of Finance and a member of the Executive Board.
-He is responsible for the firm’s Finance, Payroll, Accounts, Reconciliations and Risk departments and is also a member of the Risk Oversight, Client Assets and Audit committees.
+He is responsible for the firm’s Finance, Reconciliations and Risk departments and is also a member of the Risk Oversight, Change, Client Assets (CASS) and Audit committees.

 Phil joined Redmayne Bentley in 1995 as a placement student, returning in 1997 after graduating from university.
 Following the dot com boom of the late 90s, he started the Premier Dealing service for active clients in 2001, moving on to become Head of Dealing in 2005.